Arunachalam Muruganantham

-Arunachalam Muruganantham (Padman) is a social entrepreneur from Coimbatore in Tamil Nadu, India.
+Arunachalam Muruganantham (born 12 October 1961) also known as Padman is a social entrepreneur from Coimbatore in Tamil Nadu, India.
 He is the inventor of a low-cost sanitary pad-making machine and is credited for innovating grassroots mechanisms for generating awareness about traditional unhygienic practices around menstruation in rural India.
-His mini-machines, which can manufacture sanitary pads for less than a third of the cost of commercial pads, have been installed in 23 of the 29 states of India in rural areas.
+His mini-machines, which can manufacture sanitary pads for less than a third of the cost of commercial pads, have been installed in 23 of the 28 states of India in rural areas.
 He is currently planning to expand the production of these machines to 106 nations.
 The movie Period.
 End of Sentence. won the Academy Award for Best Documentary (Short Subject) for the year 2018.
 The 2018 Hindi film Pad Man was made on his invention, where he was portrayed by Akshay Kumar.

 In 2014, he was included in Time magazine's list of 100 Most Influential People in the World.
 In 2016, he was awarded the Padma Shri by the Government of India.

 Early life

-Muruganantham was born in 1961.
+Muruganantham was born in 1961 in a Tamil family.
 Muruganantham grew up in poverty after his father died in a road accident.
 His mother worked as a farm laborer to help in his studies.
 However, at the age of 14, he dropped out of school.
 He supplied food to factory workers and took up various jobs as a machine tool operator, yam-selling agent, farm laborer, and welder, to support his family.